 The endocrinology fellowship program offers a broad clinical experience in the fields of diabetes and endocrinology.
-Le Bonheur offers experience in multi-disciplinary programs for Type 1 and Type 2 diabetes, a diabetes transition (to adulthood) program, thyroid nodules, syndromic obesity, differences in sex development and bone disorder.
+Le Bonheur offers experience in multidisciplinary programs for Type 1 and Type 2 diabetes, a diabetes transition (to adulthood) program, thyroid nodules, syndromic obesity, differences in sex development and bone disorders.
 Collaboration with St. Jude Children's Research Hospital provides fellows with experience managing acute endocrine complications and longitudinal surveillance in children with brain tumors and other pediatric hematologic and oncologic disorders.
-Working in multidisciplinary subspecialty teams across university and hospital systems, research opportunities in clinical, translational and basic science are available.
-The program strongly encourages attendance and presentations at local and national conferences.
+Fellows work in multidisciplinary subspecialty teams across university and hospital systems and are able to pursue research opportunities in clinical, translational and basic science.
+The program strongly encourages attendance and presentations at local, regional and national conferences.

-Alicia Diaz-Thomas, MD, MPH

-Associate Professor of Pediatrics, Endocrinology Residency: Tulane Medical Center, Charity Hospital of New Orleans Fellowship: University of South Florida, All Children's
+Alicia Diaz-Thomas, MD, MPH Associate Professor of Pediatrics, Endocrinology Residency: Tulane Medical Center, Charity Hospital of New Orleans and Tampa General Hospital

-Fellowship: University of South Florida, All Children's and Tampa General Hospital
+Fellowship: University of South Florida, All Children's